Jukla/webServerCheck/README.md

-If you see problems with this code or parts that can be done better, please comment or push a commit.
+If you see problems with this code or parts that can be done better, please comment or create a pull request.
 Thank you.